The easiest way to get started with Skynet is by using Skynet applications! (We call them skapps.)

 Consider Spotify Premium.
 As users listen to music, they don't pay money each time they listen to a song.
 All the same, each time a user plays a track, they're (perhaps unintentionally) supporting artists because artists receive a small payment for the user's stream.
 Skynet works similarly -- creators can attach a small cost to their content that portals pay without users needing to think about.
 We call this concept recursive monetization since this small cost can be applied to each piece of Skynet, not just the content.

-So, with a Spotify-on-Skynet application, the artists would get paid directly for their songs, but so could all those that helped get the song to the listener -- the developer that made the app, the designer whose icon set it uses, the producer who first released the song's catchy bass line, and the artist whose work was used for the album cover.
+So, with a Spotify-on-Skynet application, the artists would get paid directly for their songs, but so could all those who helped get the song to the listener — the developer who made the app, the designer whose icon set it uses, the producer who first released the song's catchy bass line, and the artist whose work was used for the album cover.
 Recursive monetization makes this possible.

 One day, the Skimeo developer starts implementing ads before every stream.
 Content-makers and users are annoyed, but instead of dealing with a worse experience, they sign up on an alternative video streaming skapp, "SkyMotion," which instantly has access to their videos, follows, comments, and any public stream they follow.
 The data belongs to the users, user experience is prioritized over advertisers, everyone gets funded and no one is locked into an environment they don't like.

-Skynet brings these ideas together to contribute to a new model for how users interact with the web called Web3.
-The last major change in the web was the rise of Web2.0, where social media and e-commerce platforms emerged and flourished.
+Skynet brings these ideas together to contribute to a new model for how users interact with the web called DWeb ("decentralized web").
+The last major change in the web was the rise of our centralized web, where social media and e-commerce platforms emerged and flourished.
 In this shift, much of the creative and democratic possibilities of the web were overshadowed by the rise of large web companies that control user data and build walls around their products and users.